adithirgis/pollucheck/include.md

 will be as it is except that it will remove fill values from the data.*

 **What is the naming convention of downloaded files?**
-*The File tab downloaded data is the hourly or daily average so
+\*The File tab downloaded data is the hourly or daily average so
 \_average.csv, while the summary statistics file has an extension of
-\_summary.csv, and the diurnal table download will have an suffix of
+\_summary.csv, and the diurnal table download will have a suffix of
-\_diurnal.csv.*
+\_diurnal.csv.\*

 **What are the different packages used in the app?**
 *The different packages we use here are - tidyverse, ggplot2, openair,